Air Ambulance Kent Surrey Sussex: Operations

 In addition to the helicopters, there are four rapid response vehicles (RRV), one Volvo XC70 and three Volvo XC90, which are used when circumstances mean that the helicopters cannot operate.

 The charity previously had a rapid response car that was donated in May 2009 by Sussex Police, having formerly been one of their traffic patrol vehicles.

 As of 2021, KSS have attended 30,000 incidents since their inception in 1989.

 KSS mostly relies on voluntary donations to meet its running costs.

-In the year ending March 2024, the charity raised income of £20.7 million, including £2M from government contracts.
-It spent £20.4M, of which £15M was used to operate the charitable service.
+In the year ending March 2025, the charity raised income of £24.4 million, including £2M from government contracts.
+It spent £20.8M, of which £15.2M (73%) was used to operate the charitable service.

+The charity employed 136 people, 17 of whom were paid more than £60,000.

 Most of the doctors and paramedics are employed by the NHS and military.
 In 2020, the service paid £800,000 (from a total cost of £1M) for onboard doctors and £880,000 (from a total cost of £1.46M) for paramedics and NHS clinical managers.